Debt Financing Agreements for Indian Startups: Key Terms and Negotiation Tips

 Check whether the agreement limits additional debt, equity raises, or asset usage.
 These clauses matter if you plan to raise capital or expand in the next 12–18 months.

-Step 4: Understand default triggers clearly
+Step 4: Evaluate default triggers carefully

 Don’t assume default only means missed payments.
 Confirm whether reporting delays, covenant breaches, or compliance issues can trigger penalties or early repayment.

+Choosing the right lender is just as important as negotiating the right terms.
+Not all debt is structured the same, and mismatched terms can create constraints later.
 Recur Club works as a debt marketplace and capital partner, helping Indian startups and SMEs connect with lenders offering debt structures aligned with their cash flows, so founders don’t have to navigate opaque terms alone.

 Conclusion